 A final grade is assigned by the instructor upon completion of coursework to earn credit during a semester or other term.
-A student who disagrees with the final grade assigned by the instructor should first contact the faculty member directly to resolve the situation informally.
-Students that cannot approach the faculty member because of perceived discrimination, cannot reach the faculty member, or received a response with which the student still disagrees may seek remedy using an evidence-based argument, with any supplemental documentation, within five (5) days after grades are posted on one of the following grounds:
+A student who disagrees with the final grade assigned by the instructor should first contact the faculty member directly to resolve the grade dispute informally.
+The student that cannot approach the faculty member because of perceived discrimination, cannot reach the faculty member, or has received a response with which the student still disagrees, may seek remedy using an evidence-based argument, with any supplemental documentation, within five (5) days after grades are posted on one of the following grounds:

-- 1. Discrimination: defined as unfair treatment or assignment of grade on the basis of race, religion, national origin, sex, age, ancestry, handicapped status, gender identity, sexual orientation, or political affiliation. - 2.
-Capricious evaluation: defined as a significant or unjustified departure from grading procedures outlined in the course syllabus or by the University or arbitrary assignment of grades.
-Capricious evaluation cannot be claimed if a student merely disagrees with the subjective evaluation of the instructor. - 3.
-Errors: including clerical errors or errors in grade calculations that can be demonstrated in an objective manner.
+- Discrimination: defined as unfair treatment or assignment of grade on the basis of race, religion, national origin, sex, age, ancestry, handicapped status, gender identity, sexual orientation, or political affiliation. - Capricious evaluation: defined as a significant or unjustified departure from grading procedures outlined in the course syllabus or by the University or arbitrary assignment of grades.
+Capricious evaluation cannot be claimed if a student merely disagrees with the subjective evaluation of the instructor. - Errors: including clerical errors or errors in grade calculations that can be demonstrated in an objective manner.

-A student who chooses to appeal a grade must contact the Office of Student Services to obtain a Final Grade Appeal Form.
-The form must be completed with an explanation forming the basis of the appeal and returned to Records and Registration.
-The student's academic record will be placed on a "hold" status during the grade appeal process.
-A final grade appeal must be initiated on or before the fifth (5th) business day after grades are posted or another term as specified in the Academic Calendar.
+A student who chooses to appeal a grade must email the Office of Student Success at studentsuccess@harrisburgu.edu with an explanation forming the basis of the appeal.
+All documentation for the appeal should be attached in an organized manner with a detailed explanation of the rationale for the appeal.
+A final grade appeal must be initiated on or before the fifth (5th) business day after grades are posted, or other terms as specified in the Academic Calendar posted on MyHU.